SJCOE STEM Programs

-The Office of STEM at San Joaquin County Office of Education serves as a regional resource for teachers.
+STEM Programs at San Joaquin County Office of Education serves as a regional resource for teachers.
 Through our partners in education, business and industry, we hope to connect teachers with people that help make curriculum relevant and ensure that students are learning skills that can build toward successful articulation from grade to grade, school to school and beyond.

-Congratulations to our top three finishers from this year's H2O Hackathon!
+Congratulations to our top three finishers from H2O Hackathon 2018!

-Twelve teams from six high schools in San Joaquin County competed.
-Organized by the SJCOE and iHub San Joaquin, the H20 Hackathon was held at the SJCOE on Saturday, March 25.
-Teams used the IBM Bluemix platform to develop an app or a game to meet one of three water-related goals.
-Teams then presented their ideas to a panel of experts who determined winning entries. click here to read the entire press release
+Thirteen teams from seven high schools in San Joaquin County competed.
+Organized by the SJCOE and iHub San Joaquin, the H20 Hackathon was held at the SJCOE on Saturday, March 17.
+Teams used the IBM Cloud platform to develop an app to meet the challenge of reducing water usage by 20% by the year 2020 for their high school campuses .
+Teams then presented their ideas to a panel of experts who determined winning entries. click here to read the Stockton press article.

-3rd place - Quantum Wolfhack from West High School ($500 prize)
+3rd place - Wolfhack Omicron from West High School, Tracy ($500 prize)